Spanning years during drug wars, U.S. indictments claim cartels had reach into Mexico’s top security ranks

 “At face value, you would have thought he was one of the saviors of Mexico,” Pike said.

-Cienfuegos was invited to give a speech in 2016 at Mexico’s most celebrated military parade, standing next to then-president Enrique Peña Nieto.
+Cienfuegos was invited to give a speech in 2016 at Mexico’s most celebrated military parade, standing next to then-President Enrique Peña Nieto.

 “Loyalty cannot be based on deception.
 Where honor is prioritized, there is no room for lies,” Cienfuegos said.
 “When there is a lack of honor, loyalty becomes complicity.

-The next year, he accompanied John Kelly, then the secretary of homeland security, on an overflight above poppy fields in the state of Guerrero, along the Pacific coast south of Mexico City.
+The next year, he accompanied John F. Kelly, then the secretary of homeland security, on an overflight above poppy fields in the state of Guerrero, along the Pacific coast south of Mexico City.

 Rise and fall

-In 2018, the William J. Perry Center for Hemispheric Defense Studies bestowed its highest award on Cienfuegos for his “advancement and cooperation of the international security environment, and to promoting sustainable capacity in the Americas.”
+In 2018, the William J. Perry Center for Hemispheric Defense Studies bestowed its highest award on Cienfuegos for his “advancement and cooperation of the international security environment, and for promoting sustainable capacity in the Americas.”

 But, according to court filings released Friday, during those years Cienfuegos “in exchange for bribe payments, assisted the H-2 cartel in numerous ways” — referring to the once powerful cartel with a presence along Mexico’s west coast.